Vicaris/ModPro/docs/getting_started/efficient_moviepy.rst

     ipython_display(my_clip, autoplay=1, loop=1)

 Importantly, ``ipython_display`` actually embeds the clips physically in your notebook.
 The advantage is that you can move the notebook or put it online and the videos will work.
-The drawback is that the file size of the notebook can become very large.
+The drawback is that the file tamano of the notebook can become very large.
 Depending on your browser, re-computing and displaying at video many times can take some place in the cache and the RAM (it will only be a problem for intensive uses).
-Reiniciaing your browser solves the problem.
+Restarting your browser solves the problem.